Lancero: History of the Course

 Since this time the Lancero course has focused on the training of Soldiers, Army Officers and even Police Officers for the needs of a country with an enemy that hides among the civilian population.
 After more than forty years the course has gained some notoriety among military personnel around the globe largely due to its focusing on guerrilla warfare and not on regular military warfare.

+The Lancero badge is one of a number of foreign badges authorized to be worn on Canadian Armed Forces uniform.